anonymousICVS/PendulumTestBed/README.md

 ### Questions?
-If you need any help, don't hesitate to contact me: cbachhuber89@gmail.com
+If you need any help, don't hesitate to contact me: -- anonymized for paper review --